MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- Dash jump implementation messed up
 	- bullet splat is messed up
 	- Dash animation not scaled properly
+	- Jump, when hitting the floor is buggy

 	(Zero)
 	- Zero saber attack needs to dash in front of X, not past X
 	- Saber needs to add sword sheath to animation
+	- saber animation got screwed up

 	(General)
 	- Fix camera